Cinnamon18/CinnasProductivityBot/README.md

 ### Misc
- - Release branch is autodeployed to [https://cinnaswritingbot.azurewebsites.net](https://cinnaswritingbot.azurewebsites.net)
+ - Bot is currently deployed to `143.110.147.209` on a basic digital ocean vm.